yiisoft/yii2/docs/code_style.md

 - Name should be descriptive by itself indicating the purpose of the function.
 - Class methods should always declare visibility using `private`, `protected` and `public` modifiers. `var` is not allowed.
+- Opening brace of a function should be on the line after the function declaration.

 ~~~
 /**